Dynamics on free-by-cyclic groups: Cocycles, fibrations, and the --class

 Write $\epsilon = \sum_{e \in E_0} c_e e \in Z_1(X_\f;\R)$ where $c_e = (2-d(e))/2$.
 Let $x$ be any point not in the $\fib_z$--image of the zero-skeleton $X_\f^{(0)}$.
 Since $(\fib_z)_* = u$ and $z$ is a cocycle that represents $u$, we can calculate $z(\epsilon)$ by pushing $\epsilon$ forward by $\fib_z$, and pairing this $1$--cocycle on $\mathbb{S}^1$ with the Poincar\'e dual of the fundamental class.
 This class is represented in deRham cohomology, $H^1(\mathbb{S}^1;\R) = H^1_{dR}(\mathbb{S}^1;\R)$ by any $1$--form $\omega$ on $\mathbb{S}^1$ with total volume $1$.
 Pick such a $1$--form $\omega$ with support contained in an interval about $x$ disjoint from $\fib_z(X_\f^{(0)})$.

 Next, recall that the restriction of $\fib_z$ to any $e \in E_0$ is an orientation preserving local diffeomorphism.
-In particular, we can consider the restriction of $\fib_z$ to $e$ as a smooth, singular $1$--cell in $\mathbb{S}^1$ which we denote $e_z$.
+In particular, we can consider the restriction of $\fib_z$ to $e$ as a smooth, singular $1$--chain in $\mathbb{S}^1$, denoted $e_z$, which is something that we can integrate $\omega$ over.
 By our choice of $\omega$ and since $\fib_z$ is orientation preserving on $e$, we have

 Thus, from the previous paragraph we have

 Now observe that $\fib_z^{-1}(x) \cap \mathcal E_0$ is precisely the set of vertices of $\Theta_{x,z}$ of valence greater than $2$.
 Indeed, if $y \in \fib_z^{-1}(x) \cap e$, then the valence $\val(y)$ in $\Theta_{x,z}$ is precisely $d(e)$.
 Therefore, from this fact and the previous equation we have